quietly-turning/Lua-For-SM5/_chapter-1/Sprite.md

--- The sequence of frames here corresponds with the physical layout of -- the "guy 4x4.png" sprite sheet image shown above. local frames = {
+-- The sequence of frames here corresponds with the physical layout of -- the "guy 4x4.png" sprite sheet image shown above.

+-- Yes, this "frames" table could be programmatically generated with -- a nested loop but I'm explicitly writing it out here so it's -- easier to see how what it contains for this example.

+local frames = {
 	Down = {
 		{ Frame=0,	Delay=duration_between_frames},